mika-s/RandomPerson/RandomPersonLib/Readme.md

 If this is et to true, the SSNs that are generated will not include hyphens (for SSNs that usually include them).
 E.g. XXXXXX-YYYY becomes XXXXXXYYYY.
 If this is set to false, the SSNs can contain hyphens.

+#### "RemoveSpacesFromPAN": boolean

+If this is et to true, the PANs that are generated will not include spaces.
+E.g.
+XXXX YYYY ZZZZ QQQQ becomes XXXXYYYYZZZZQQQQ.
+If this is set to false, the PANs will contain spaces.

 #### "BirthDateOptions.SetYearRangeManually": boolean